 Downtime Procedures Checklist Computer & Network Disruption Activate the downtime procedures.
-MD will handwrite orders on manual order sheets.
+Staff will handwrite orders on manual order sheets.
 Pharmacy orders will be faxed.
-Stat or Urgent orders will be called in.
+Downtime requisitions will be used for non-stat orders.
+Record all pertinent data on the downtime form.
+For example: Exam Start Time Exam Completed Time Computer & Network Disruption continued Initials Charts are located in A runner/courier will need to walk to this location to retrieve patient charts for the rest of the day.
+Keep track of exams that were entered just prior to the system going down.
+These exams should be checked when the system comes back up to make sure the information was not lost.
+If a patient schedule has been printed prior to the disruption, the schedule can be used to track patients throughout the day.
+If a schedule was not printed prior to the disruption, Departmental Staff will not be sure who is scheduled for this day.
 List specific telephone instructions to be given to patients or other parties.
 (What exactly would you want people who speak to the patients say about the situation?
 Write this down so that everyone is saying the same thing.)
-Charts are located in A runner/courier will need to walk to

-Computer this location to retrieve patient charts for the rest of the day. & Network Keep track of data that were entered just prior to the system going down.
-Data should be checked when the system comes back up to make sure the information Disruption was not lost. continued Recovery Any new orders should be put into the system.
+As long as phones are working, telephone instructions can be provided to patients or other parties.
+Labs will be ordered on paper and hand-delivered to the courier or Labs Department.
+Data written on forms will be manually typed into system once operational.
+Any new lab orders should be put into the Lab system.
 All paper orders during disruption will be stored in the patient charts.
-Any patient families (or other parties) who were waiting for information will be called.
-Any dictation that was held due to the disruption should now be dictated into the restored system.
-Downtime Procedures Department will immediately activate the downtime procedures for telecommunications. for Department will locate the personal cell phone listing kept within their Telephone department and initiate the cell phone call tree.
-Disruption If possible, the main department phone number(s) will be transferred to one of the remote sites for message taking. ☐ The designated operator will be provided with a contact list of cell phone numbers.
+Any patient families (or other parties) who were waiting for information from patient charts or other systems will be called.
+Any dictation that was held due to the disruption should now be dictated into the restored system. restored systems Department will immediately activate the downtime procedures for telecommunications.
+Department will locate the personal cell phone listing kept within their department and initiate the cell phone call tree.
+If possible, the main department phone number(s) will be transferred to one of the remote sites for message taking.
+The designated operator will be provided with a contact list of cell phone numbers.
 This designated operator will triage calls as they come in from patient families, etc. to the correct party.
-The message should be: ○ "Good Morning (afternoon).
+The message should be: o "Good Morning (afternoon).
 Would you kindly provide me with your name and phone number?
 We are currently experiencing a telephone outage.
 I will communicate your message to the correct division/individual and they will return your call.
 Our Telecommunications Staff is working on a resolution to the disruption."
-Recovery Telephone Operator who has been taking calls will be alerted that main phone systems are back up and running.
+Telephone Operator who has been taking calls will be alerted that main phone systems are back up and running.
 Fax machine will be checked for any queued messages and to make sure there is enough paper in machine to print all stored messages.
+Any patient families (or other parties) who had tried to contact the department will be called. wiii be called.